ksstormnet/claude-autonomous-system/README.md

 - **65 Specialized Agents** for autonomous expertise routing
 - **8 CME Business Intelligence Servers** for contextual decision-making
 - **Claude-Flow Orchestration** with 87 advanced tools
+- **Cloudflare MCP Integration** for R2, DNS, Workers, and security management
+- **Challenge Mode Framework** with procedural overrides for safety and skepticism
 - **Git + R2 Storage** for cross-machine reproducibility
 - **1Password Integration** for secure credential management